3dbeb41841bfbfcc24d55143816cf7f1/html-dom/README.md

 WE DO:

 - Instructor holds up a newspaper.
 Asks students to identify the various parts/sections.
-- HTML would be the individual elements, DOM is the entire page
+- HTML would be the individual elements (recipe), DOM is what's rendered in the browser (fully baked recipe)
 - The idea is to start seeing the structure of a page instead of the content only.

 What is the Window Object?